galiatsatouaikaterini/imdb-recommendation-system/README.md

     - test Item Based Collaborative Filtering with test and training split

 - content - filtering
-    - tf-idf and cosine similarity for plots
+    - tf-idf and cosine similarity for plots: DONE
-        - spacy or other NLP to use or sklearn library
+        - spacy or other NLP to use or sklearn library: used TfidfVectorizer
+    - bag of words and cosine similarity for plots: DONE
+        - used CountVectorizer
     - think about evaluation of this method
         - test movies and expected recommendations like sequels